 Practicing only an hour a week can easily knock 4 or 5 strokes off your score within a month.
 I know it can, because I did it.
 New players and high handicapper take upwards of four 3-putts per round.
 That's at least 4 unnecessary shots you can eliminate right now with a bit of practice and of course, one of the best putters for beginners on offer.

-It's easy to see how important putting is to lowering your score and handicap - just check out my bro-in-law's round of 98 here.
-He uses an Odyssey 2ball putter I bought him.
+It's easy to see how important putting is to lowering your score and handicap - just check out B-Dog's round of 98 here.
+He used an Odyssey 2ball putter I bought him.
 By just two-putting every green, you can knock off a minimum 4 shots!